 Finch has contemplated the meaning of “Simplicity.”
 He defined it as “The clarity and understandability that we are loved by God.”
 Finch says, “If everything we had was taken away from us; our possessions, our knowledge, our life and our world, more than anything, the love of the Father would be enough for us.”
 When we live in simplicity, we have time to love; not only time to love others, but ourselves and the Lord.
 To understand that, we must slow down.
 It’s easy to get caught up in the busy-ness of life and forget to focus on what God is doing in our lives.
 Finch says, “This song is about taking a minute to slow down and breathe.”
 It is impossible to hear the Lord speak in our lives if we are always so caught up in ourselves and in what the world is so desperately trying to offer us.
 The Father’s love is so perfect and it’s everlasting.
 Chaos and noise will get us nowhere.
 John 10:10 says, “The thief comes only to steal and kill and destroy; I came that they may have life and have it abundantly.”
 Don’t let the enemy steal the peace that comes with simplicity.
 The Lord wants to give us so much more than we could ever imagine.

-Through heartfelt piano melodies, John Finch has a desire to prepare a place for people to meet God in the intimacy of worship and write songs that lead people to encounter the redemptive freedom that is found in Christ.
+Through heartfelt piano driven songs, John Finch has a desire to prepare a place for people to meet God in the intimacy of worship and write songs that lead people to encounter the redemptive freedom that is found in Christ.
 Wildfire is about a love that gives us life.
 Finch says, “It’s a love I desire to know but that doesn't stop in me, rather it pour out from within my soul.”